benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

 The final dataset has 121,900 records.
 This is a much more maneagable number of records for training and testing models.
-We want to check tht we did not drop too many users or songs.
-After previous iterations testing the filtering, I had dropped over 90% of the songs so the final recommendations that were being made were not diverse and nearly the same for every user.
-Lets take a look at this and some other parts of the dataset in Exploratory Data Analysis...
+After previous iterations of testing the filtering, I had dropped over 90% of the songs so the final recommendations that were being made were not diverse and nearly the same for every user.
+So Im going to continue EDA and take a look at the filtered dataset to make sure the user/song diversity is still good...

-## **Exploratory Data Analysis**
+## **Exploratory Data Analysis Continued...**

-### **Let's check the total number of unique users, songs, artists in the data**
+### **Checking the total number of unique users, songs, artists in the data**

 Total number of unique user id